-David Cox focuses his practice on insurance coverage and complex commercial litigation issues.
-He has experience representing corporate policyholders, including manufacturers, government contractors, professional services companies, financial institutions, investment companies and non-profits, in connection with civil actions, arbitrations, mediations, negotiations and advice involving a wide range of commercial insurance and reinsurance issues, including insurance company bad faith and coverage for asbestos bodily injury disputes, environmental liabilities, catastrophic property losses, copyright infringement, construction defects, theft, directors’ and officers’ liability, professional malpractice, property damage and business interruption.
-Mr. Cox has been a regular commentator for Mealey’s Litigation Report: Insurance Bad Faith and also has experience in consulting on complex e-discovery issues.
+David Cox is a partner in the firm's Litigation Department, focusing his practice on complex commercial litigation, the preservation and recovery of insurance-related assets for policyholders, and cyber-security/ data privacy risk management.
+He has experience representing manufacturers, government contractors, professional services companies, numerous banks and other financial institutions, investment companies, trade associations, and non-profits, in connection with civil actions, arbitrations, mediations, negotiations and counseling involving a wide range of commercial risks, including cyber-liability and data breach, product liability and recall, catastrophic property and business interruption, directors’ and officers’ liability, professional errors and omissions, copyright and trademark infringement, defamation, construction claims, theft and fraud, and environmental liabilities.
+Mr. Cox also has experience defending clients in complex financial services litigation, and has experience in consulting on complex e-discovery issues.

 Mr. Cox has also committed many hours to representation of pro bono clients.
-He recently was part of a team of firm attorneys who developed a series of webinars with the D.C.
+In 2010-2011, and again in 2013, he was part of a team of firm attorneys who developed a series of webinars with the D.C.
 Bar Pro Bono Program’s Community Economic Development (CED) Project, on risk management and insurance matters, focused on issues faced by non-profit organizations.
 The firm was honored as the co-recipient of the D.C.
 Bar’s 2011 Frederick B. Abramson Award for its work on this project.

 Professional & Community Activities

 District of Columbia Bar Association, Member